SongJoo1993/FlickScout/README.md

   ```

 ### Installation
-To run the Movie Search Engine application, follow the steps below to install the necessary dependencies for both the front-end and back-end components:
+To run the Flick Scout application, follow the steps below to install the necessary dependencies for both the front-end and back-end components:

 #### Front-end(my-app folder)
 1. Navigate to the my-app folder: